-For the years ended December 31, 2024, 2023 and 2022, the Company recognized, as part of general and administrative expenses, costs for share-based payment arrangements for employees of \$38.8 million, \$10.5 million and \$7.4 million, respectively.
-Additionally for the same periods, the Company recognized as part of general and administrative expenses, costs for share-based awards to non-employee directors of \$1.5 million, \$1.7 million and \$1.6 million, respectively.
-The aggregate tax benefits for these awards were approximately \$0.7 million, \$0.3 million and \$0.9 million, for the respective periods.
-During the year ended December 31, 2023, share-based compensation was reduced by 0.5 million due to the modification of certain share-based awards.
+For the years ended December 31, 2023, 2022 and 2021, the Company recognized, as part of general and administrative expenses, costs for share-based payment arrangements for employees of \$10.5 million, \$7.4 million and \$10.0 million, respectively.
+Additionally for the same periods, the Company recognized as part of general and administrative expenses, costs for share-based awards to non-employee directors of \$1.7 million, \$1.6 million and \$1.6 million, respectively.
+The aggregate tax benefits for these awards were approximately \$0.3 million, \$0.9 million and \$1.2 million, for the respective periods.
+During the year ended December 31, 2023, share-based compensation was reduced by \$0.5 million due to the modification of certain share-based awards.
 The modifications related to the separation of certain employees from the Company.
-The modifications also resulted in a modification-date fair value totaling 0.4 million which was amortized as share-based compensation expense through March 2024.
+The modifications also resulted in a modification-date fair value totaling \$0.4 million which will be amortized as share-based compensation expense through March 2024.